Condition of Iranian Women under the Clerics' Rule

 OPPOSITION GROUPS AND WOMEN'S RIGHTS

-rights for lack of substance, it cannot be denied that the policies
+women's rights for lack of substance, it cannot be denied that the

-institutionalized a number of very positive Laws concerning women.
+policies institutionalized a number of very positive Laws

-revolution, Iranian women held such posts as Cabinet Ministers,
+society.
+Before the revolution, Iranian women held such posts as

-Members of Parliament, Senators, and other responsible positions
+Cabinet Ministers, Members of Parliament, Senators, and other

-the population of Iran, since [women's] presence in the society
+population of Iran, since [women's] presence in the society did

 Some opposition groups have actively sought to recruit women to